vdektiarev/redis-memory-overload/README.md

 However, keep in mind the considerations and complexities involved in managing partitioned data.
 For example, in AWS, you have to manage your key slots partitions, i.e. configure which shards would host which range of keys - either in even or in custom distribution.
-In addition, you need to make sure that your integrated applications support the cluster protocol for Redis
+In addition, you need to make sure that your integrated applications support the cluster protocol for Redis.

 Having your data partitioned across shards, you can then consider horizontal scaling by adding more shards to your Redis cluster.
 Horizontal scaling allows you to distribute data across multiple nodes, thereby increasing the overall memory capacity and performance of your Redis deployment.